Graham-72/beautytipsX/README.txt

                                    ABOUT THE MODULE

   The Beautytips module provides ballon-help style tooltip for any page element.
   It integrates BeautyTips jQuery plugin by Jeff Robbins with Drupal.
-Currently, this module allows tooltips to appear with textfields and textareas.
+This module provides an API for adding custom tooltips to your site.
+It also has some built-in features allows such as allowing an administrator to add tooltips to textfields and textareas.
 It also supplies hover tips for Drupal help links and advanced help links.
-Most importantly, it allows developers to add their own beautytips popups to their site without having to delve into jQuery.

   For information about the Beauty Tips jQuery plugin:
     http://www.lullabot.com/articles/announcing-beautytips-jquery-tooltip-plugin